 “I, like many other people in Hong Kong, joined the first few protests in June, and also maybe one more in July,” Wong said.
 “The first time, there was one million [protestors].
 The second time, it was close to two million.”

 Since the first protest, tensions have escalated between protesters and police, with each side becoming increasingly violent.

-“[It’s stressful] to see in your home town and to see these restaurants you used to eat at and to see them destroyed,” Sweeney said.
+“[It’s stressful] to see in your home town and to see these restaurants you used to eat at and to see them destroyed,” the student said.
 “My parents are the ones who are there right now.
 My dad was tear gassed last weekend.”

 Since the first protest, over 2,000 people have been injured and at least as many people have been arrested.
 Police have primarily relied on tear gas and rubber bullets, but as violence on both sides intensifies, they have turned to the use of live rounds.

-“The rock was painted the same day an 18 year-old was shot in Hong Kong [at] close range by a police officer,” Sweeney said.
+“The rock was painted the same day an 18 year-old was shot in Hong Kong [at] close range by a police officer,” the student continued.
 “I was happy to see that someone painted it over.
 I feel like it was saying ‘we care about Hong Kong, we care about Hong Kong’s democracy and their protestors.’”